 *** IMPORTANT NOTICE ***

 The paler the syrup, the higher its quality.
-At La Ferme Martinette, classification is done again before bottleling.
-We use a modern spectrophotometer instument equipped with an optical cell, which gives a precise measurement of the percentage of light transmitted by the syrup (not shown), giving the grades of the maple syrup.
+At La Ferme Martinette, classification is done again before bottling.
+We use a modern spectrophotometer instrument, equipped with an optical cell, which gives a precise measurement of the percentage of light transmitted by the syrup (not shown), giving the grades of the maple syrup.
 Colorimeters are also still widely used.

 See below tabloid for classification criterias

-The classification given below was established by Canadian government authorities.
+Classification given below was established by Canadian government authorities.
 The syrup category must be clearly indicated on every container, along with the producer’s name and address.

 Sugar concentration, expressed in Brix degrees, is measured using a refractometer.
-The principle is that the sugar concentration of the solution affects its index of refraction.
+The principle is that the sugar concentration of the solution affects its index of light refraction.